 - 1. Emmanuel College Application Form - 2.
 Application fee of \$25 (waived for those who visit and apply on campus) - 3.
-Official high school transcript showing grade point average (GPA) and graduation date OR an official score report for the GED. - 4.
-If an official transcript is unavailable, the following must be provided: a typed list of classes taken through home school, the grade in which they were taken, the grade the student made in the class and the curriculum used, if available.
+Official high school transcript showing grade point average (GPA) and graduation date OR an official score report for the GED.
+Final transcript must be received within two-weeks of graduation and prior to registration for classes. - 4.
+If an official transcript is unavailable, the following must be provided: a printed list of classes taken through home school, the grade in which they were taken, the grade the student made in the class and the curriculum used, if available.
 Transcripts must be signed by the primary teacher of the student (most likely a parent). - 5.
 SAT or ACT scores (unless student has been out of high school for more than 5 years).
 (See Provisional Acceptance above.) - 6.
-Official transcript(s) from each college (if any) where courses were taken during home-schooling
+Official transcript(s) from each college (if any) where courses were taken during home-schooling.
+Final college transcript must be received within two-weeks after last enrollment period.